Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble: Complex -ensemble

-\end{Theorem} \begin{proof} Let $T=R\Lambda R^{-1}$ denote the spectral decomposition of $T$.
-Denote by $\mathbf{R}_1$ the first column of $R$ and let its $j$th component be denoted by $R_j$.
+Let $T=R\Lambda R^{-1}$ denote the spectral decomposition of $T$.
+Denote by $\mathbf{R}_1$ the first column of~$R$ and let its $j$-th component be denoted by $R_j$.
 We note that the first right eigenvector of $T$ satisfies the equation

 Hence, if we equate row $j$ of this equation then

 for $1\leq j\leq n$ with boundary conditions $R_0=c_0=0$.
 The differential of this equation is

 Consider the first element of the von Neumann series